01. Filing Claims and Lawsuits in West Virginia

 Who Is Eligible to File a Mesothelioma Claim in West Virginia?

 Patients with asbestos-related illnesses in West Virginia may consult a mesothelioma attorney about filing personal injury claims.
 This includes workers who experienced occupational asbestos exposure and family members who experienced secondary exposure in the home.
-Families may also file a wrongful death suit if their loved ones passed away from an asbestos-related disease.
+Families may also file an asbestos wrongful death suit if their loved ones passed away from an asbestos-related disease.

 Before the 1980s, asbestos was common in many jobsites and products.
 As a result, many West Virginians experienced exposure.
 In 2020, Kanawha, West Virginia, had an average of 192 defendants named on asbestos complaints.